Electrical Stimulation for Spinal Cord Injury: How to Activate Movement Below Your Level of Injury

 physical therpist using electrical stimulation for spinal cord injury patient

 Following a spinal cord injury, individuals may struggle with severe weakness or pain that impacts their ability to participate in rehabilitation.
-For an extra boost, therapists may recommend electrical stimulation to help stimulate movement, reduce pain, and stabilize autonomic functions below the level of injury.
+For an extra boost, therapists may recommend electrical stimulation to help stimulate movement, reduce pain, and stabilize autonomic functions below the level of spinal cord injury.

-How Electrical Stimulation Works
+How Electrical Stimulation Works for Spinal Cord Injury

-To understand how electrical stimulation works, it’s important to understand how a spinal cord injury can affect your movements.
+To understand how electrical stimulation works for spinal cord injury, it’s important to understand how an SCI can affect your movements.
 The spinal cord is the communication pathway that relays signals between the brain and body.

-After a spinal cord injury, signals may be unable to travel past damaged areas of the spinal cord.
-This may result in the loss of motor control and/or sensation in areas below the level of injury.
-While the nerves below the level of injury are not damaged, they cannot send or receive messages to or from the brain and consequently become inactive.
+In both complete and incomplete spinal cord injury, there can be loss of motor control and/or sensation in areas below the level of injury.
+Although the nerves below the level of injury remain undamaged, they cannot send or receive messages to or from the brain, so they become inactive.

 Electrical stimulation can help individuals with SCIs recover motor control by stimulating undamaged nerves below the level of injury with electric currents.
 The electric currents mimic brain signals to re-activate the nerves, encourage the reorganization of pathways between the brain and body to promote communication and produce muscle contractions.